nadavmatalon/chitter/README.md

 in building an instant messaging web app for students at [Makers Mcademy](http://www.makersacademy.com/).

-Later on parts of the app were re-written (mainly the front-side) to give it a nicer look, and a toggle-button was added which enables to display the list of peeps either according to the date of posting or the author's name.
+__Update (21.8.14):__ parts of the app were re-written (mainly the front-side) to give it a nicer look, and a toggle-button was added which enables to display the list of peeps either according to the date of posting or the author's name.

+__Update (23.8.14):__ added a new jQuery-based popup window in the main page for the sign in functionality (replacing the previous separate sign in page).
+Updated feature tests to accommodate the changes.

 In a nutshell, the guidlines for building the app were: